marcwebbie/marcwebbie.github.io/source/_posts/why-are-your-not-using-python.md

 **Answer**: Python

->But I need to write that interface our 1-trillion-large-dinosaur-communication system...
+>But I need to write that interface to our 1-trillion-dollars-large-dinosaur-communication system...

 **Answer**: Python